 - Take a stroll through Stone Town, Zanzibar’s historic quarter.

-Picture this: Afternoon is slowly turning to evening, the sun is inching closer towards the horizon, and you’re surrounded by your new friends on a sailboat in the Indian Ocean.
-Not bad, huh?
-Spend the evening on board a Dhow, a wooden ship invented by the Arabs or the Indians (#boatdebate).
-Sit back, relax, and take in the peacefulness of the sea as the sun sets in the distance.
+Spend the evening sailing the Indian Ocean aboard a Dhow, an ancient wooden ship.
+Sit back, relax, and take in the sea's peacefulness as the sun sets.
 And to top it all off, savor it with a glass of wine, a cocktail, or a beer.

 Why wait?
 Save money by booking this optional excursion before your trip departs.